sebdanielsson/docker-etlegacy/README.md

 ## Changelog
 **2021-03-01:** Third release.
-Bump ET: Legacy to version 2.77.
+Bump ET: Legacy to version 2.77
+Change website for .pk3 download to official Splash Damage website.
+Added a Docker Volume for /etlegacy
+Moved the launch options from entrypoint to CMD to the user can ocerride them with their own launch options.

 **2021-01-17:** Second release.